langedoc/Frontend_UI_Challenge_Next/README.md

 # Frontend_UI_Challenge

-A React-based web application for browsing movies.
+A Next.js-based web application for browsing movies.
 Users can explore movie details and add movies to a personal wishlist.

 ## Features